st-tech/ppf-contact-solver/README.md

 ### 🐳 Installing Docker

 To get the ball ⚽ rolling, we'll configure a Docker environment 🐳 to minimize any trouble 🤯 that 🥊 hits you.
-Rest assured 😌, all the steps below are verified to run without errors via automated GitHub Actions (see `.github/workflows/getting-started.yml`).
+Rest assured 😌, all the steps below are verified to run without errors via automated GitHub Actions (see `.github/workflows/getting-started.yml`
+).
+The tested runner is the Ubuntu NVIDIA GPU-Optimized Image for AI and HPC with an NVIDIA Tesla T4 (16 GB VRAM).

 > [!NOTE]
 > If you wish to install our solver on a headless remote machine, SSH into the server with port forwarding using the following command: